 You’re in the right place.

-In this post, you’re going to learn the 3 key things you need to burn fat while minimizing muscle loss.
+In this post, you’re going to learn the 3 scientifically proven ways to burn fat while minimizing muscle loss.

 Specifically, you’ll learn:

 - Why simply ‘losing weight’ is the wrong approach

 - What foods you should eat to lose fat and keep muscle

 - What type of exercise you should do to maximize muscle retention

 Although we are doctors and personal trainers, we are not your doctors.
 The content on this site is for informational purposes only and should not substitute the advice from your healthcare professional.
 All kinds of exercise and dietary activities are potentially dangerous, and those who do not seek counsel from the appropriate health care authority assume the liability of any damage or injury which may occur.
 Please read our full Disclaimer for more information.
 Also, this post may contain affiliate links: meaning we may receive a commission if you use them.

 How Can I Lose Fat and Keep Muscle At The Same Time?